 FETCH a Cure’s steel dog sculptures were created as the signature piece of our pet cancer awareness campaign and annual fundraiser, Pets on Parade Benefit & Auction, held in November.
 Businesses, veterinary practices, and individuals sponsor the sculptures each year.
 Area artists then transform the steel dogs into community works of art that raise awareness of pet cancer.
 Through FETCH a Cure’s Steel Dog Project, #steeldogshelpingrealdogs, there are currently 200+ steel dogs out in our community.

-When you see these sculptures, it is FETCH’s hope that you: think about pet cancer, check your pet for early warning signs of cancer, and if your pet has cancer, you are filled with hope, knowing FETCH a Cure is here to help.
+When you see these sculptures, we hope that you: think about pet cancer, check your pet for early warning signs of cancer, and if your pet has cancer, you are filled with hope, knowing FETCH a Cure is here to help.

-One-of-a-kind sculptures are created every year, every one is different!
-The dogs are created by Bruce Mickelson, an extremely gifted metal crafter.
+One-of-a-kind sculptures are created each year, and every one is different!
+The dogs were originally created by Bruce Mickelson, an extremely gifted metal crafter.
 He designed the FETCH dog to represent all dogs and to stand proudly to raise awareness for pet cancer.
-The steel dogs are 42 inches tall and 40 inches from nose to tail made of everlasting steel.
-The sculpture represents the pet community with pride and strength.
+The steel dogs, measuring about 40 inches tall and 41 inches from nose to tail, are made of everlasting, cold-rolled steel and set on wheels for easy transportation.

-If you are an artist and would like to paint/create a steel dog, please contact the FETCH office at 804-525-2193 or email email@example.com.
+If you are an artist and would like to paint/create a steel dog, please contact the FETCH office at 804-525-2193 or email Renai Bowers.